Essential documentation for driving in Africa with a US license

-Road signs are put on the roads to guide you on your trip.
+Road traffic signs are put on the roads to guide you on your trip.
 And with that, you have to maximize its use.
 Do not forget to look for and follow what the road signs say whenever you see one.
 You might get lost on your trip if you do not notice the road signs.

 Do Not Use Your Phone While Driving

-The use of your phone while driving is not allowed in Zimbabwe unless it has a hands-free system.
+The use of your phone while driving is not allowed in this country unless it has a hands-free system.
 The worst case that can happen when you drive while using your phone is that you can get into a road accident.
 As your attention that is supposed to be on the road ahead of you is directed to the phone you are using; you will not be aware of what is currently happening on the road you are driving.